 This design/build work will continue when we reopen in 9/21 as a semester boarding program focusing exclusively on addressing these pressing issues.
 Won’t you join us?

 Slow Down, Dig Deep

 This philosophy might be uncommon but is increasingly appreciated as essential to a vibrant and relevant 21st Century education.
 Think about how top colleges now seek their best and brightest:

 - Trinity’s checklist for their admissions application readers contains the characteristics we’re nurturing here at TCS: curiosity, empathy, openness to change, ability to overcome adversity, risk taking, delayed gratification.

-- MIT’s Maker Portfolio shares qualities of our new portfolio system, designed to have students showcase and reflect, over time, on their growth in areas above and beyond traditional academics, including critical thinking and dispositions.
+- MIT’s Maker Portfolio shares qualities of our portfolio system, designed to have students showcase and reflect, over time, on their growth in areas above and beyond traditional academics, including critical thinking and dispositions.